 When they saw a couple of Husky mutts tied to the coffee machine they decided it would be best to go over there and bite them.
 That's how Papasan wound up getting tripped by leashes, landing on his rear end.

-The gal dog, she doesn't really need to meet any more guys.
+The gal dog doesn't really need to meet more guys.

 The brown Ryukyu Inu must have whispered fighting words in the brown Husky mutt's ear.